ckilroy/capstone-project/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Workspace/Projects/Tasks Creation (~2 days)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to create workspaces, projects, and tasks that are linked to one another in Rails.
+The setup will be similar to the music app we created by the end of this phase.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Workspaces, Projects, Tasks (~4-5 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve workspace, project, and task data as JSON, then add Backbone models and collections to fetch data from those routes.
+By the end of this phase, users will be able to create, update, destroy and view their workspaces, projects and tasks.
+They will be able to select their workspace (eventually from a drop-down menu, but probably via an index page at this stage).
+They will be able to access an index of thier projects, i.e. the dashboard.
+There will be two ways of viewing tasks via nested routes: 1) a project/tasks index page, which will display all tasks associated with a particular project (i.e. Project Show).
+2) A user/tasks index page to display all of a user's tasks.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Task Details (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+User tasks can be ordered by priority (Today, Upcoming or Later).
+I will also create a task show page so users can view information about and individual task.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Implementation of Sharing Features (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+Allow workspaces and projects to be labeled as private or shared with other users.
+Change visibility in show pages according to privacy settings.
+Allow tasks to be assigned to users.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Adding an Inbox (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Tasks can be followed.
+Changes made by other users to shared projects or followed task arrive as messages in user's inbox.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Multiple sessions/session management
-- [ ] User avatars
-- [ ] Typeahead search bar
+Add flying unicorns to celebrate productivity! (a real Asana feature I just discovered!)
+Subtasks
+Project stats and progress charts
+Calendar, Attachments, or Message Board features

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md